What is root canal treatment?

 Root canal treatment involves removing inflamed, diseased or dead pulp from the pulp chamber and root canals of a tooth and replacing it with a filling in order to prevent the tooth from being extracted.

-When is root canal treatment necessary?
+When is this treatment necessary?

 Treatment is recommended in cases of: